pedrohortencio/machine-learning-gladiator/README.md

   * Decision Tree

 #### MNIST Results
+One surprise is how well KNN model did in comparison with other more robust methods.
 ![Models' accuracy on test data (MNIST)](https://raw.githubusercontent.com/pedrohortencio/machine-learning-gladiator/main/MNIST/Accuracy-test.png)
 *Accuracy on test data with out-of-the-box sklearn algorithms.
 No optimization was made.
 The training data was a subset of 5000 random images from the MNIST dataset, and the test data was a subset of 2000 random images.*

-The notebook is avaiable in the [MNIST subfolder](https://github.com/pedrohortencio/machine-learning-gladiator/blob/main/MNIST/MNIST_Gladiator.ipynb) and also on [Google Colab](https://colab.research.google.com/drive/16XOZSnLCSpFp6HzXjo7OBrFLFrfEwHGY?usp=sharing).
+The notebook is avaiable in the [MNIST subfolder](https://github.com/pedrohortencio/machine-learning-gladiator/blob/main/MNIST/MNIST_Gladiator.ipynb) and also on [Google Colab](https://colab.research.google.com/github/pedrohortencio/machine-learning-gladiator/blob/main/Fashion%20MNIST/Fashion_MNIST_Gladiator.ipynb).

 ### Fashion MNIST